 Years of full-time work also influence racial disparities in family wealth, as there is considerable variation in years of full-time work by race (Table 7).
-The typical Black family-with the household head aged 45 to 65-reports 33 years of combined full-time employment, compared with 35 among Hispanic families, 40 among families of "other" races, and 44 among white families (Panel A).
-While the difference in years worked across race is substantial, most of the difference is ultimately due to age and family composition.
-When we look at the share of potential years of work that are worked full-time, we see only very small differences across race.
-Potential years of work is defined here as age less 18 less the number of years typically associated with the level of educational attainment reported.
-For all education levels, the typical white family reports being fully employed for nearly 89 percent of potential working years, compared with nearly 85 percent for the typical Black family.
-Across a 40-year potential working life, this small gap translates to only 1.7 years.
+The typical Black family-with the household head aged 45 to 65-reports 33 years of combined full-time employment, compared with 35 years among Hispanic families, 40 among families of "other" races, and 44 among white families (Panel A).
+While the difference in years worked across races is substantial, most of the difference is ultimately due to age and family composition.
+When we look at the share of potential years of work that are worked full-time, we see only very small differences across races.
+"Potential years of work" is defined here as age less 18 less the number of years typically associated with the level of educational attainment reported.26 For all education levels, the